“Charlotte is whatever you want it to be,” slurred a jovial, former New Yorker I met at The Thirsty Beaver my first night in town.

 Wander into Amelie’s French Bakery in NoDa for a pastry or a sandwich, whatever the hour.
 The quirky decor and 24 hour policy make it a popular hangout for students, and it’s easy to see why: It’s dressed as your wacky aunt’s apartment, but with sexier food—it is particularly famous for a salted caramel brownie.

 Journey into the Fourth Ward, a neighborhood tucked just off the downtown area but with a very different feel.
 It’s all colorful Victorian homes and quaint streets here, with the no-frills Alexander Michael’s pub and restaurant at its heart.
-If you have another pastry hankering, The Fourth Ward Bread Co. offers an industrial contrast to the ‘hood with coffee and treats.
+If you have another pastry hankering, The Fourth Ward Bread Co (closed) offered an industrial contrast to the ‘hood with coffee and treats.
 It boasts the South’s own iteration of the cronut, the…Kronut—basically a deep fried croissant well-decorated with cinnamon and sugar, and every bit as delicious as it sounds.